nebari-dev/nebari/docs/source/installation/configuration.md

 Some of QHub services might require special subdomains under your certificate, Wildcard certificates allow you to secure all subdomains of a domain with a single certificate.
 Defining a wildcard certificate decreases the amount of CN names you would need to define under the certificate configuration and reduces the chance of generating a wrong subdomain.

-**Note**

-It's not possible to request a double wildcard certificate for a domain (for example *.*.local.com).
+> NOTE: It's not possible to request a double wildcard certificate for a domain (for example *.*.local.com).
 As a default behaviour of [Traefik](https://doc.traefik.io/traefik/https/tls/#default-certificate), if the Domain Name System (DNS) and Common Name (CN) name doesn't match, Traefik generates and uses a self-signed certificate.
-This may lead to some unexpected [TLS](https://www.internetsociety.org/deploy360/tls/basics) issues, so as an alternative of including each specific domain under the certificate CN list, you may also define a wildcard certificate.
+This may lead to some unexpected [TLS](https://www.internetsociety.org/deploy360/tls/basics) issues, so as alternative to including each specific domain under the certificate CN list, you may also define a wildcard certificate.

 ## Security